Skip to main content

 Emotional and Mental Load: Food as a Coping Tool

 Another reason food might be taking up so much headspace?
 It’s doing more than nourishing your body.
 For many people, food becomes a way to manage anxiety, boredom, loneliness, or overwhelm.
-That doesn’t make you broken, it means you’ve been doing your best with the tools you had.
+That doesn’t make you broken; it means you’ve been doing your best with the tools you had.
 When you haven’t had access to supportive coping tools, it makes sense that food became one of the few places your nervous system could land.
-If food was the only reliable way to soothe or anchor yourself, of course those thoughts would feel louder during emotional stress.
+If food were the only reliable way to soothe or anchor yourself, of course, those thoughts would feel louder during emotional stress.

 In nutrition counseling, the goal isn’t to eliminate emotional eating altogether.
 Instead, we explore your unique relationship with food, emotions, and control.
 Together, you and your registered dietitian can get curious about what’s underneath the surface.
 What does food represent for you in moments of stress or uncertainty?
 Or what else might you need?